 We’re currently in a year-long paid partnership with Home Depot.
-Part of that involves sponsored projects, like the DIY tool kit guide and giveaway I’ve been working on, and the other part involves a cache of tool samples that they send over every quarter for testing and review consideration.
+Part of that involves sponsored projects, I’ve been working on, and the other part involves a cache of tool samples that they send over every quarter for testing and review consideration.
 The reviews aren’t sponsored in any way, aside from the test samples being no-cost to me.

 A pair of 3M Pro-Grade earmuffs arrived a few weeks after the initial test sample shipment, leading me to take special notice of it.